Skip to content

 State-Based Colour Maps

-Instead of a single colour string, you can get dynamic colours for your cards based on live entity states.
-You supply an object whose keys are entity states - specific, or numeric ranges are supported.
-LCARdS resolves the right colour based on the entity bound to the card.
+Instead of a single colour string, you can supply an object whose keys are entity states.
+LCARdS resolves the matching colour from the entity bound to the card — including exact states, numeric ranges, and classified states like active/inactive.

 yaml